mnot/I-D/h2-cache-digest/draft.md

 * N: An unsigned 16-bit integer indicating the number of entries in the digest.
 * P: An unsigned 16-bit integer indicating the false positive probability, expressed as 1/P.
-* Digest-Len: An unsigned, 16-bit integer indicating the length, in octets, of the Digest-Value field.
 * Digest-Value: An optional sequence of octets containing the digest as computed in {{computing}}.

 ## Computing the Digest-Value {#computing}